 Moria lives in Pennsylvania and started her Etsy shop in 2020, which seems to be a recurring theme (for obvious reasons).

 She started by making designs for her own wardrobe, and decided she wanted to share them with fellow fans.
-She already had an in-person t-shirt business, so she had all the supplies on hand.
+She already owned an offline t-shirt business, so she had all the supplies on hand.
 She also had lots of free time because she had to leave her job due to the coronavirus and being high-risk.

 The name of her shop, Deep Tracks Only, reflects the fact that her designs make references that only super fans would understand.
 The designs are mostly her own, except for a few that she licensed from other artisans on Etsy.